filecoin-project/FIPs/FIPS/fip-00xx.md

 The miner `ProveReplicaUpdates` method only supports committing a single sector update at a time.
 This proposal adds a way for miners to post multiple `ProveReplicaUpdates`s at once in an aggregated fashion using a `ProveReplicaUpdatesAggregated` method.
-This method amortizes some of the costs across multiple sector data updates, and similar to FIP-0013 (ProvedCommitSectorAggregated), verification times can take advantage of a novel cryptography result.
+This method amortizes some of the costs across multiple sector data updates, and similar to [FIP-0013 (ProvedCommitSectorAggregated)](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0013.md), aggregate proof verification runtime is incredibly fast due to SnarkPack.
 This proposal allows many sectors to have data updates in them activated at once when the aggregated message is posted to the chain.

 ## Change Motivation